German Nouns

 • Most nouns ending in -e are feminine

-As you keep learning German, you'll naturally memorize nouns along with their articles, and it will become more intuitive over time.
+As you keep learning German, you'll naturally memorize nouns along with their articles, and this will all become more intuitive over time.

 Plural Nouns In German